wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 1. On Google Maps, load a map so you can access it offline.

 1. Download the <a target="_blank" href="https://www.sfmta.com/maps/powellhyde-cable-car-pdf-map">PDF map</a> of cable car routes.

+1. Wear layers and a wind jacket.
+"The coldest Winter I ever spent was a Summer in San Francisco" was <a target="_blank" href="https://www.snopes.com/fact-check/and-never-the-twain-shall-tweet/">not by Mark Twain</a>.

 1. Watch tourist vlogs about the city.